 “Case study is not as compartmentalized as what it seems, but it provides opportunity for teachers like me to explore how it is best used, only it requires ample time to read sample cases and to design activities.
 Overall, it is a good learning experience on the part of the teacher as it provides an avenue in exploring approaches suitable for learners’ needs.” – Teacher-in-Charge

 Overall, teachers acknowledged that case studies offer meaningful opportunities to foster critical thinking and engagement.
 While preparation is labor-intensive and learners may initially resist due to the cognitive demands, the use of a well-designed LRM alleviates these challenges.
-Teachers thus perceive case study integration as a valuable yet demanding approach that enhances both teaching practice and student learning outcomes.
+Teachers thus perceive case study integration as a valuable yet demanding approach that enhances both teaching practice and student learning outcomes.- Explore the teaching-learning pedagogy.

 3.3.2 Students’ Perceptions About Case Studies